manateelazycat/holo-layer/README.md

 ## Installation
 1. Install Emacs 28 or above (For MacOS, please use Emacs without fullscreen)
-2. Install Python dependencies: `pip3 install epc sexpdata six PyQt6 PyQt6-Qt6 PyQt6-sip` (For ArchLinux, please use pacman to install PyQt6)
+2. Install Python dependencies: `pip3 install epc sexpdata six inflect PyQt6 PyQt6-Qt6 PyQt6-sip` (For ArchLinux, please use pacman to install PyQt6)
 3. Use `git clone` to download this repository, and replace the load-path path in the configuration below
 4. Add the following code to your configuration file ~/.emacs: